Urigo/Ionic2CLI-Meteor-WhatsApp/tutorial/step-1.md

 {{> DiffBox tutorialName="ionic-tutorial" step="1.4"}}

 Our configurations are ready.
-Let's install the necessary npm packages so they can function properly:
+Let's install the necessary NPM packages so they can function properly:

     $ npm uninstall ionic-gulp-browserify-typescript --save-dev
     $ npm install webpack --save-dev